amicoleo/amicoleo.github.io/README.md

 TODO
 -------

++ responsive size for hor scrolling val
++ no ver scroll if not info sec

 + add images links and links to metatags

++ Update about
+	Creative technologist with a focus in digital interactive products, employing software and electronics to prototype and test possible future scenarios of everyday life.

 + project order - pos; programming objects; message box; Museum; Stone Pad - OK
 + more photos for museum of future - of the general exhibition at least - OK
 + chech text for typos - OK